afrasd/NITCONF/README.md

     * They will refer to the SRS to ensure that the actual implementation aligns seamlessly with the specified requirements.

 ### 1.4 Product Scope
-The reviewers section would contain a login page.
-After logging in it would would lead to a homepage for the reviwers that would display the papers assigned to them.
-The reviewers will be able to see all the papers assigned to them in a row wise fashion.
-They can then review the papers , edit/submit the reviews and ask for further revisions of the paper.
+* The reviewers section would contain a login page.
+* After logging in it would would lead to a homepage for the reviwers that would display the papers assigned to them.
+* The reviewers will be able to see all the papers assigned to them in a row wise fashion.
+* They can then review the papers , edit/submit the reviews.

 ### 1.5 References
 https://www.springer.com/gp/computer-science/lncs/online-conference-service